The BIBA Journalist and Media Awards 2019 – Open for Entries

 - Best Digital or Broadcast Award

-Open to any journalist who has used digital or social media, TV or radio to further the understanding of insurance to their audience.
+Open to any journalist or media outlet who has used digital, social media, TV or radio or distributed content online via social channels to further the understanding of insurance to their audience.

 No Entries required

 Best Publication Award (judged and presented by BIBA)

 Will be awarded to the publication or team that has in the BIBA judges’ opinion best presented insurance matters in the course of the year. (no entries necessary)

 The judges will look for entries which raise awareness and understanding of general insurance subjects and help the audience to gain a greater insight into general insurance issues.
 Originality, style, and quality of research and investigation will also be assessed.